rapidsai/rapids.ai/pip.md

 	pip install cupy-cuda11x -f https://pip.cupy.dev/aarch64

 ## <i class="fa-solid fa-screwdriver-wrench text-white"></i> Troubleshooting and Known Issues

+> <i class="fas fa-info-circle text-white"></i> When installing these packages with CUDA 11.2, 11.3, or 11.4, you may experience a "Failed to import CuPy" error.
+To resolve this error, please uninstall cupy-cuda115 and install cupy-cuda11x

+    pip uninstall cupy-cuda115; pip install cupy-cuda11x

 > <i class="fas fa-info-circle text-white"></i> The following error message indicates a problem with your environment: